Blankeos/authentication-practice/readme.md

   - More salt rounds means the algorithm is slower too, so don't get carried away.
 - The function isn't something I'm used to because it's not as simple to use as md5 but I guess it's ok.

-## 🟢 passport (Level 5 Using Passportjs to add cookies and sessions)
+## 🟢 Level 5. passport (Using Passportjs to add cookies and sessions)

 `npm install passport`
 `npm install passport-local`